Jim Teele

 Jim lived the majority of his life being very healthy, rarely even having a sniffle.
 There was an ugly rumor circulating at one time that James ate a vegetable, which we can categorically deny.
 He was fueled by Oreos and gravy, a lean mean napping machine, with only one recorded instance of him running.

 Jim leaves behind family and friends that loved him dearly, countless students whose lives he touched, and more than a few unfinished projects in the garage.
 He will be deeply missed, but we take comfort in knowing he is at peace and no longer sick or in pain.
-Jim accepted the Lord Jesus Christ as his savior, and we are certain he has been appointed as Director of Entertainment, is racing through the heavens, cracking jokes with the angels, has started a band, and is halfway through his first harmonica solo.
+Jim accepted the Lord Jesus Christ as his savior and we are certain he has been appointed as Director of Entertainment, is racing through the heavens, cracking jokes with the angels, has started a band, and is halfway through his first harmonica solo.
 Fly high, James Edward Teele—you’ve earned your wings.

 In lieu of flowers, Jim would want donations made to St. Jude Children’s Hospital or Wounded Warrior Project.